happycog/Antenna/README.md

 See [this guide from Google](https://developers.google.com/youtube/player_parameters#Parameters) for the full list of HTML5 parameters available for YouTube videos.
 Prefix each parameter with `youtube_` when adding these parameters to your Antenna template tag.

-If you're using Vimeo, you get access to four more parameters and one more variable:
+If you're using Vimeo, you get access to more parameters and one more variable:

 - `vimeo_byline='true/false'` -- Shows the byline on the video.
 Defaults to true.
 - `vimeo_title='true/false'` -- Shows the title on the video.
 Defaults to true.